 Fall 2017 In an effort to send less coffee grounds to the landfill, Grindhouse Cafe in the Askew Student Life Center is giving them to the Seminole Organic Garden for use in the garden beds through the FSU Sustainable Campus initiative, Grounds to Ground.
 Coffee is a great source of nitrogen, a much needed plant fertilizer.
 Coffee grounds act as an effective pest repellent and earth worms love them.

 food for thought food pantry refrigerator

-A refrigerator was purchased and installed in Fall 2015 for the Dean of Students Food for Thought Food Pantry to increase the amount of fresh produce and perishables available to students who are in need of food.
+Fall 2015 A refrigerator was purchased and installed for the Dean of Students Food for Thought Food Pantry to increase the amount of fresh produce and perishables available to students who are in need of food.

 compost pilot program

-A composting pilot program is now underway on campus, as a result of a food waste audit in Suwannee Hall, which revealed the amount of landfill-bound waste.
-The program was started by Dr. Laura Keller's Living Green: Theory to Action class in Spring 2015.
+Spring 2015 A composting pilot program is now underway on campus, as a result of a food waste audit in Suwannee Hall, which revealed the amount of landfill-bound waste.
+The program was started by Dr. Laura Keller's Living Green: Theory to Action class.
 This ongoing composting program is a collaborative effort between FSU Solid Waste & Recycling, FSU Grounds Maintenance, students and professors.
 It continues to be tested and expanded on.
 By turning food waste into nutrient-rich fertilizer, waste can be eliminated and used as free source of fertilizer around campus.